While viruses have a physical existence (and can be seen under an electron microscope) memes exist only in the culture of animals.

 Apart from the physical, one of the greatest differences between memes and viruses is that a great many memes, quite probably the vast majority, are beneficial to the hosting animals while viruses are almost always harmful.

-Memes have been with us for millions of years yet surprisingly they were only recognised for what they were, evolving entities passed of from one organism to another within a culture, by Richard Dawkins in the second half of the twentieth century.
+Memes have been with us for millions of years yet surprisingly they were only recognised for what they were, evolving entities passed from one organism to another within a culture, by Richard Dawkins in the second half of the twentieth century.

 Language is perhaps the meme we use more often than any other.